VisionsOfficial/visionstrust-docs/docs/guide/setting-up-for-consent.md

 The Prometheus-X Dataspace Connector helps you achieve this by providing endpoints that allow you to easily retrieve urls for consent grant that you can either use to redirect the user directly to his PDI, or integrate into your platform as an iframe.

-> ⚠ Before attempting any of the operations below, you will need to have configured your Prometheus-X Dataspace Connector and linked it to the VisionsTrust catalog.
+> ⚠ Before attempting any of the operations below, you will need to have configured your Prometheus-X Dataspace Connector and linked it to the {{ app_name }} catalog.

 ## Registering to the Consent Service

-For any interaction with the VisionsTrust Consent Service, it needs to be let aware that you are a participant in the dataspace.
-VisionsTrust allows you to opt-in to the consent service by registering to it through your `endpoints` settings page.
+For any interaction with the {{ app_name }} Consent Service, it needs to be let aware that you are a participant in the dataspace. {{ app_name }} allows you to opt-in to the consent service by registering to it through your `endpoints` settings page.

 Assuming you have setup and configured your PDC, the endpoints page will display two elements, the endpoints related to your connector which the catalog will have automatically picked up, and a button to Register to the consent service, as depicted in the image below